 "I don't think there is ever a situation today where an activist will approach a board and truly be stonewalled," Frumkin says.
 "I think the chances of that are zero out of a hundred.
 In the old days they [companies] actually wouldn't pay a lot of attention [to the activist].
 Today there's no chance it's not going to get a lot of review by bankers and consultants if necessary.
 People will really think about it."

-CHAPTER 2 How Not to be a Jerk: The Path to a Constructive Dialogue it is possible for the board to have a constructive dialogue with an activist and the two sides agree on the company's strategic direction it may make sense to add the activist to the board.
+Put a collaborative activist on the board to block hostile insurgents at the gate.
+If it is possible for the board to have a constructive dialogue with an activist and the two sides agree on the company's strategic direction it may make sense to add the activist to the board.
 Having a friendly activist investor on the inside may help to fend off other more hostile activists.